mely056/Sociality/README.md

 ---

 ### Deep Link Setup (CRITICAL)
-<smal> The app will prompt you to do this everytime you open it if you do not do this.</small>
+<small> The app will prompt you to do this everytime you open it if you do not do this.</small>

 To ensure **Sociality** handles social media links instead of your default browser, you must manually enable link handling in the Android system settings.

 > ### Manual Action Required